jess/brownwebdesign/app/posts/2014-04-07-000000-groking-conferences.markdown

 ### Not all bliss

 Despite all of the positives, I'd be remiss if I didn't say there are hurtles as well.
-Besides the financial burden, mixing and mingling can be extremely difficult for some.
+Besides the financial cost, mixing and mingling can be extremely difficult for some.
 I figure I fit more in the "outgoing" category and I still have a ton of insecurities.
 This is no reflection on Grok or any other tech conference.
 In my experience, they're always